 What to avoid?
 First and foremost are artificial and chemically manufactured soaps, cleansers, body washes, perfumed products and lotions.
 Time to start label reading, ditch anything that has any Parabens, EDTA, SLES or SLS.
 Newborns and really young children don’t even need soap of any sort, plain water is perfectly cleansing enough.

 A tablespoon of pure coconut oil in the water can help soothe, moisturise and cleanse.
 For little ones that are already flared up and in pain, or for those who flare up from even just water, clinical studies have shown that oatmeal improves dryness, scaling and roughness.
 It does so by forming a protective layer on the skin and increases its ability to retain moisture and to maintain the skin's correct surface PH.

 Our handcrafted Calendula Milk Bath is a perfect remedy for dry skin.
 Turn bath time into smile time by providing instant relief and long lasting protection.

 2. Use a Thick and Rich Moisturiser

 Sensitive skin can be easily irritated by environmental factors such as wind, cold, heaters, and low humidity.
 The best way to combat this is to use an all-natural moisturiser that will form a protective layer on the skin, because emulsions and lotions that are thin evaporate too quickly.

 As a busy parent we don’t have the time to re-apply moisturises from top to toe hourly, which is why our body butters are such a popular choice for parents.
 All our handmade creams are of a thicker consistency, so that they coat and protect the skin for hours and hours after application.

-Melvory's Lavender Chocolate Whipped Butter and Hemp Seed Oil Whipped Butter are extremely rich and thick, a little bit goes a long way.
+Melvory's Lavender Cocoa Butter and Hemp Seed Butter are extremely rich and thick, a little bit goes a long way.
 They don't sting when applied to sore itchy patches and smells of natural cocoa butter which babies and toddlers love!

 3. Reduce Laundry Irritants